jxv/stagen/example/README.md

+Run `gen.sh` to generate

-This is file is ignored
+This file is ignored as described in `gen.sh`